Practical Information

 While the deep desert is one of the healthiest places on earth, due to the almost sterile air and surroundings, there are a few risks & dangers.
 The biggest risk arises from isolation.
 At the farthest reaches of some trips we will be more than 700 km from the closest inhabited places.
 Should there be an accident or medical emergency, it's a minimum 2 day trip to reach the closest meagre medical facilities.
 It's a further 1-2 day trip to any proper hospital.
 While we will have a well stocked emergency medical kit with us, and the satelite phone enables remote medical assistance, there can be cases where lack of immediate help can lead to serious consequences.
 To reduce the risk, all participants are requested to have a checkup before the trip.

 Other than accidents, which can happen anywhere, the only dangers lurking in the desert are snakes (especially the horned viper), and scorpions.
 The former are deadly, but are rare and easily avoidable.
 They leave distinct tracks in the sand, do not actively seek humans, and typically stay dormant in the cooler autumn to spring months.
-Though both my and other's experience is that only tracks are seen, live snakes very rarely, we will have antivenom with us, just in case.
+Though both my and other's experience is that usually only tracks are seen, live vipers very rarely (I have seen only two in ten years, both on the same day), we will have antivenom with us, just in case.

 Scorpions are more common, but less deadly.
 Though they tend to shy humans, occasionally they crawl under tents or into one's shoes outside, so it's wise to shake one's shoes in the morning before putting them on.
 Otherwise it's just a matter of avoiding to put one's hand into hollows and crevasses in rocks (why people still do it beats me ?!).